 We stayed two nights.
 I was optimistic we would see the Japanese Martens, and thought there was a slim chance we could see a Badger too: though early April seems to be at the end of the hibernation season up there an animal had visited the bird table at the very end of March.

 As the wildlife comes to the dining room window, it was Katy-approved.

-Within minutes of sitting down to a sushi feast, a pair of Raccoon Dogs (or Tanuki as the Japanese call them) were visiting the bird table and, so long as we kept the window shut, they were happy to feed just a few feet from us.
+Within minutes of sitting down to a sushi feast, a pair of Japanese Raccoon Dogs (or Tanuki as the Japanese call them and now a likely split from the other Raccoon Dog species) were visiting the bird table and, so long as we kept the window shut, they were happy to feed just a few feet from us.

 Ten minutes later a couple of gorgeous Japanese Martens (or Ten in Japanese) showed up and spent a good thirty minutes at the food.